13 Fascinating Facts about Ngorongoro Crater

 This is more than 1.5 times higher than the Empire State Building in New York City.
 There are a few calderas around the world, but the Ngorongoro is unique because it is the biggest one with fully unbroken walls and hasn’t filled up with water.

-3. Contains the Densest Populations of Predators in Africa
+3. Has The Densest Populations of Predators in Africa

 Thus, the lions here have a complete disregard for safari vehicles – they’ll hunt within meters of a vehicle and even seek respite from the sun beside one!
 Completing the team of predators in the Crater are leopards, cheetahs, spotted hyenas, jackals, caracals, and bat-eared foxes.

-4. More Than 25,000 Large Mammals Live in Ngorongoro Crater
+4. Over 25,000 Large Mammals Live in Ngorongoro Crater

 Almost all of Africa’s most iconic animals can be seen on a safari in this geological wonderland.
 Mostly, the caldera’s fertile floor is flat, open, and covered in nourishing grasses that support large numbers of grazers like zebras, wildebeests, gazelles, buffalos, and Topis.